|Family Travel Files Ezine Family Vacations Resource

 At about 8:30 for 20 minutes fireworks will be shot off at the end of the St Augustine Beach Pier.
 Synchronized with music they will be visible for miles.
 (The Beach Blast at St. Johns County Fishing Pier and Pavilion, 350 A1A Beach Boulevard, St. Augustine Beach (904) 982-2210 or www.beachblastoff.com

 Make it happen.
 St. Augustine’s “Night of Lights” runs from November through January.
 Our Family Vacation Ideas Directory offers several options for the perfect home away from home experience.
 As always confirm specific details with each website before making plans.

 About the area.
 I admit that living on Anastasia Island for five years solidified my love of the area.
 It is not only a lovely place to raise a family but also a perfect place for a family vacation.
 St. Augustine, the nation's oldest city, sits across the bridge from Anastasia Island and the best beaches in all of Florida (a well kept secret).
 Centuries-old fort Castillo de San Marcos anchors the city, horse-drawn carriages weave through the historic district, and ghost tours feature the city’s secrets.
 Saint Augustine is located in northeast Florida and is convenient to Jacksonville, Orlando, and Daytona airport.
 Not-to-be-missed: The Lighthouse, Alligator Farm, Lightener Museum, and the original Ripley’s Believe It or Not.

-Content researched and written by FTF staff; images by staff and Fire and Ice.
-Copyright 2012.
+Content researched and posted by Nancy Nelson-Duac, Curator of the Good Stuff for the Family Travel Files with images by staff and Fire and Ice.
+Copyright updated 2016.